HillidatulIlmi/EDA-and-Deep-Learning-ANN-Telco-Customer-Churn-Predictions/README.md

 - Services that each customer has signed up for => phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 - Customer account information => how long they been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 - Demographic info about customers => gender, age range, and if they have partners and dependents

+## Assigments Problems
+Predict customer churn for next time service.
+With two decisions (Class No) as a measurement of the percentage of customers who cancel or choose not to renew their subscription and can also indicate dissatisfaction with the product or service.
+While the decision (Class Yes) is a measurement of the percentage of customers who continue to renew their subscriptions and can also show that they still like and are comfortable with the product or service.